nightintoxicated/lsl/README.md

 to install:

 <b>Option 1:</b>

 make sure you have make installed

-cd /tmp

-git clone the repo

-cd into the cloned directory
+git clone the repo , cd into the cloned directory, type <b>make install</b>

-type make install

 <b>Option 2:</b>

 download the file, chmod +x lsl, then move it to /bin or another $PATH